gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 - **Host**: where the model runs and reasoning happens.
 Contains agent logic but doesn't execute tools itself.
 - **Client**: manages sessions and transport, converts high-level agent requests into structured JSON events, sanitizes inputs.
 - **Server**: a stateful message processor that routes requests to Python tool functions.
-Acts as the control plane for capability discovery, request validation, policy enforcement, and audit logging.
+It is the control plane for capability discovery, request validation, policy enforcement, and audit logging.

 ```mermaid